 This is the companion course for CIS346, and this lab course provides students with additional hands-on real-world scenario team based projects to gain confidence in advanced programming skills.

-CIS 350 - Introduction to Data Structures
+CIS350 Introduction to Data Structures

 This course examines abstract data structures and their implementation.
 Topics include the classical abstract data types and algorithms for the list, stack, queue, binary tree, and B-tree.

-This course is a continuation of previous scripting classes, and requires the students to further use web scripting techniques to extract, insert, update, and maintain real-time Web Applications in the real-world environment.
-Prerequisite: CIS215, MTH200
+Prerequisite: CIS215 and MTH200